__result.webp)

 At its core, PIM is the practice of centralizing, managing, and distributing all the product data a business needs to market and sell effectively.
 That data spans technical specifications, SKUs, product descriptions, rich media assets, translations, compliance documentation, and the creative copy that makes a product resonate with buyers.

-But the purpose of a PIM isn’t just organization.
+But the purpose of product information management isn’t just organization.
 It’s about ensuring accuracy, consistency, and speed.
-Every channel where your product appears: your Shopify storefront, Amazon listings, retail partners, marketplaces, print catalogs, and TikTok ads needs the same information.
+Every channel where your product appears: your Shopify storefront, Amazon listings, retail partners, marketplaces, print catalogs, and TikTok ads, needs the same information.
 And it needs to be updated in real time.
-A PIM ensures that happens.
+A PIM system ensures that it happens.

 Key capabilities of PIM software include: